idiap/zentas/README.md

 Requirements
 -------------------------------------------
-Minimal installation requirements,
+Minimal installation requirements:

 -- Cmake version 3.0 or greater

-In addition, for the python version,
+In addition, for the python library:

 -- Python and Cython

 Configuring
 -------------------------------------------
-If you do NOT want the python version, comment out the final line in the topmost CMakeLists.txt file, so that it reads `#add_subdirectory(python)`
+If you do NOT want the Python library, comment out the final line in the topmost CMakeLists.txt file, so that it reads `#add_subdirectory(python)`